 Log files can often be useful sources of historical information about how programs run.
 I have found them sitting next to datasets and used them to get more information on the provenance of the dataset.
 Perhaps I could add a function that would log all of the parameters that were run?
 Sure, a configuration file should be located nearby — but, in reality, it often isn’t: lost on the command line or in a PyCharm configuration file.
 How might we accomplish this?

-with the following signature, how could we print out all of the parameters?
+Suppose we have a function build with the following signature, how could we print out all of the parameters?

 import datetime